WildBoni/ng-bk-manager/README.md

 ## Features

-These are the main features (please note that BKMNGR is still under development):
+These are the main features (please note that NGBKMNGR is still under development):

-- [x] Automatically add books by scanning the barcode!
+- [x] Automatically add books by scanning their barcode!
 - [x] Add books searching in Google Books API
 - [x] Responsive layout: access your library database from mobile
 - [x] Edit/Update your library
 - [x] Advanced search filters
-- [x] Login / Subscribe with different accounts (JWT security)
+- [x] Login / Signup with different accounts (JWT)
+- [] Login / Signup with Facebook / Google accounts
 - [ ] Add books to wishlist
 - [ ] Add books to favourites
 - [ ] Keep track of books you lend